blank0826/Flappy-Bird-Clone/README.md

 # <ins>**Flappy-Bird-Clone**</ins>
 # Description
-This is a game known as Flappy Bird where the bird jumps on tap and and you have to protect the bird from colliding with the pipes.
-A highscore is maintained so that you can see how high you have ever got.
+This is a game known as Flappy Bird where the bird jumps on tap and you have to protect the bird from colliding with the pipes.
+A high score is maintained so that you can see how high you have ever got.

 This has been created using **XML**, **Java**, **LibGDX**.